GallantGuide/Bull_or_Bear_Crypto/README.md

 - What predicts cryptocurrency behavior?
   - Past currency behavior?
-  - Posts about the currencies on social media (e.g. reddit and twitter)
+  - Posts about the currencies on social media (e.g. Reddit and Twitter)
 - How far into the future are predictions about cryptocurrency behavior accurate?

 ### External Resources